-This document addresses the use of urine drug testing (UDT) in the outpatient setting for compliance monitoring of controlled substance use as part of the management of chronic pain and for individuals undergoing treatment for opioid addiction and substance abuse.
+This document addresses the use of urine drug testing (UDT) in the outpatient setting for adherence monitoring of controlled substance use as part of the management of chronic pain and for individuals undergoing treatment for opioid addiction and substance abuse.

 Note: This document does not address the use of urine drug testing in the following circumstances:

 Note: Drug testing or screening for employment issues may be addressed in the member certificate.
 Please refer to the member's benefits for further information.

-Qualitative urine drug testing to verify compliance with treatment, identify undisclosed drug use or abuse, or evaluate aberrant* behavior is considered medically necessary up to 24 times per year, beginning at the start of treatment, as part of a routine monitoring program for individuals who are:
+Presumptive urine drug testing to verify compliance with treatment, identify undisclosed drug use or abuse, or evaluate aberrant* behavior is considered medically necessary up to 24 times per year, beginning at the start of treatment, as part of a routine monitoring program for individuals who are: